lukembrowne/HarvestTracker/README.md

 ## Description

 How many tomatos did you harvest last summer?
-I don't remember either, but Cosecha will keep track of that for you.
+Cosecha is an iOS app written with Swift that will keep track of that for you.

 Cosecha helps you: